Postmodern literature: Maximalism and the "Systems Novel"

 Many modernist critics, notably B.R.
 Myers in his polemic A Reader's Manifesto, attack the maximalist novel as being disorganized, sterile and filled with language play for its own sake, empty of emotional commitment—and therefore empty of value as a novel.
 Yet there are counter-examples, such as Pynchon's Mason & Dixon and David Foster Wallace's Infinite Jest where postmodern narrative coexists with emotional commitment.

+In a 2022 GQ article, "Is the 'systems novel' the future of fiction?", Sam Leith compared Tom McCarthy's The Making of Incarnation with Dave Eggers' The Every.
+Leith wrote, "The question ultimately posed, or pointed to, by systems novels is: can novels do without people?
+And the answer I would give is: not completely.
+The problem is, perhaps, that the part of our minds that responds to old-fashioned novels hasn't changed as fast as the world around it."

 Minimalism

 Literary minimalism can be characterized as a focus on a surface description where readers are expected to take an active role in the creation of a story.
 The characters in minimalist stories and novels tend to be unexceptional.
 Generally, the short stories are "slice of life" stories.
 Minimalism, the opposite of maximalism, is a representation of only the most basic and necessary pieces, specific by economy with words.
 Minimalist authors hesitate to use adjectives, adverbs, or meaningless details.
 Instead of providing every minute detail, the author provides a general context and then allows the reader's imagination to shape the story.
 Among those categorized as postmodernist, literary minimalism is most commonly associated with Jon Fosse and especially Samuel Beckett.